acoulson2000/imports/README.md

 your imports, but don't want to do it in Mongo DB.
 It would probably also work with other ANSI SQL DB's, although you might need to tweek the ImportLog Domain Object.
 See new section at the bottom of this README for info on how to enable that.
-I recommend you build this project and install it locally in your local repo via "grails package-maven" then include it in your project via:
+I recommend you build this project and install it locally in your local repo via "grails maven-install" then include it in your project via:
 ```runtime ":bulk-data-imports:0.1.4"```

 **~END NOTE~**